WQDR-FM: Switch to country

 WQDR's switch to country gave listeners in the Raleigh market the chance to hear their favorite country artists on a full-power FM station, broadcasting in stereo.
-Till the 1980s, most country stations were on the AM band.
+Until the 1980s, most country stations were on the AM band.
 In 1987, Durham Life moved the studios for WQDR and WPTF radio from Salisbury Street to a new broadcast center at 3012 Highwoods Boulevard in North Raleigh, where they were joined by WPTF-TV, which moved from studios on NC Highway 54 in Durham.
-On December 10, 1989, WPTF-TV, broadcasting from a 2000 ft antenna near Garner, lost its tower when it collapsed due to uneven ice thawing.
+On December 10, 1989, WPTF-TV, broadcasting from a 2000 ft antenna in Auburn, lost its tower when it collapsed due to uneven ice thawing.
 WPTF-TV returned to its former tower in Apex, with WQDR, to be joined by 101.5 WRAL-FM, whose site on the WRAL-TV tower was also destroyed that same day.
-When WRAL-TV and WPTF-TV re-built a common tower at the Garner site, both radio stations soon moved there.
-Since that tower placement substantially increased WQDR's antenna height above average terrain, its effective radiated power was reduced to 95 kilowatts in order to conform to the FCC's "Class C" FM station parameters.
+When WRAL-TV and WPTF-TV re-built a common tower at the Auburn site, both radio stations soon moved there.
+Since that tower placement substantially increased WQDR's antenna height above average terrain, its effective radiated power was reduced to 95 kilowatts to conform to the FCC's "Class C" FM station parameters.
 In 1991, after a scandal involving the station manager being accused of sexual harassment that prompted her to resign, Durham Life divested its broadcast properties, with WQDR and sister AM station WPTF going to what is now the Curtis Media Group.

 After three nominations in previous years, WQDR won Country Music Association Large-Market Station of the Year in 2011.

 In 2010, the station's call sign changed from WQDR to WQDR-FM.
-The -FM suffix was added to the call letters to allow co-owned AM 570 WDOX to switch its call sign to WQDR.
+The -FM suffix was added to the callsign to allow co-owned AM 570 WDOX to switch its call sign to WQDR.
 The AM station had at that time flipped to a classic country format, playing many of the past country hits made popular on 94.7 WQDR-FM years ago.